F5Networks/f5-telemetry-streaming/docs/userguide/about-telemetry.rst

 Components of the declaration
 -----------------------------
-In this section, we break down the example into each class so you can understand the options when composing your declaration.
+In this section, we break down the example declaration into each class so you can understand the options when composing your declaration.
 The tables below the examples contain descriptions and options for the parameters included in this example only.

 If there is a default value, it is shown in bold in the Options column.